Pulitzer Prize Fiction Winner

 Summary

 The novel traces the slow decline of the Amberson family across three generations as their Midwestern town transforms into an industrial city.
-At its center is the spoiled heir George Amberson Minafer, whose pride and resistance to change parallel the obsolescence of the aristocratic order he represents.
-Tarkington combines satirical social observation with elegiac realism to capture an America being remade by automobiles and new money.
+At its center stands the spoiled heir George Amberson Minafer, whose pride and resistance to change parallel the obsolescence of the aristocratic order he represents.
+Tarkington combines satirical social observation with elegiac realism to capture an America that automobiles and new money are remaking.

 Historical Context & Significance

 Tarkington remains one of only four people to win the Pulitzer for Fiction twice.
-The book was later adapted into a legendary film by Orson Welles.
+Orson Welles later adapted the book into a legendary film.